liquibase/Observability-Dashboards/Splunk/README.md

 # SPLUNK DASHBOARDS

-This folder contains JSON export of one Splunk dashboards:
+This folder contains JSON export of one Splunk dashboard:

 * Executive Dashboard